Gnitoon/ppShow/README.md

 ### If don't want to download just reach at [homepage](https://pp-show.vercel.app) and start using!

-1. Dowload both tmi.js and ppShow.html
+1. Dowload both tmi.js, manifest.json and ppShow.html
 	* OR clone the repo (click on code -> download zip)
 	* OR go to [Releases](https://github.com/Gnitoon/ppShow/releases) and download the latest

+_manifest is not required, but if you want to host it somewhere it will enable some PWA features_

 2. Open the ppShow.html with your browser
 3. type the channel name in the input and click "connect"